Page Three

 1985

 The second in a series of TFT televisions from Seiko, the LVD012 black and white two inch with a reflection type panel containing 52,800 pixels.
 It uses ambient light as the light source, the brighter the light the better the image.
+Unlike the transmissive LCD panels used in all other sets in our time line collection (except this Seiko and Epson shown immediately below) which depend on a back lit light source, this Seiko is ideal for outdoor use and cannot be washed out, unlike the back lit transmissive displays.
 This set produces a very clear image and the sound quality is excellent.
 Very compact measuring 2.8″ w x 4.6″ h x 0.9″ d. weighing only 7 ounces with 2 standard AA batteries.
 The battery life was said to be 10 hours.
 One could easily slip this set in a shirt pocket.
 Beautiful retro styling and you simply flip the protective screen cover down and the set automatically turn on, flip the cover up, it turns off.
 Partial metal cabinet, nice detailing, this set feels premium in every way.
 It is supplied with ear phone, hand strap, a small thin wire antenna that screws in the set for tight locations where it was impracticable to extend the built in rod antenna (I’m visualizing a Tokyo business man on a crowded sub way train watching this set) and soft velvet case.

 This is one of my favorite sets and functions perfectly today.
 I purchased new, April, 1985.